 - Introduced in 1993 by Remy Card.
 It was the first commercial-grade filesystem for Linux

 - Fit for SD cards & USB drives since it has high performance and low writes (as journaling is not available).
 USB and SD storage are limited with write cycles hence its best fit for them.

 Limits are calculated based on block size used.
-Block size vary from 1KB to 8KB.
-For example, If 1KB block size is used max file size can go upto 16GB and for 8KB it’s 2TB.
+Block size varies from 1KB to 8KB.
+For example, If 1KB block size is used max file size can go up to 16GB and for 8KB it’s 2TB.
 Middle range sizes being 2KB and 4KB which has file size limits of 256GB & 2TB (not mentioned in above limits) respectively.
-Same applies for File system size limits defined above.
+The same applies to the File system size limits defined above.

 EXT3 file system

-- Its third extended file system which was created to overcome limitations of EXT2 file system.
+- It’s third extended file system was created to overcome limitations of the EXT2 file system.

 - Introduced in 2001 by Stephen Tweedie.
-It was most common filesystem in many Linux distro.
+It was the most common filesystem in any Linux distro.

 - Supports Journaling

-- Journaling keeps track of file changes which helps in fast recovery and reduce chances if data loss in case of system crash
+- Journaling keeps track of file changes which helps in fast recovery and reduce chances of data loss in case of a system crash

-- Upgrading FS from ext2 to ext3 is online process without downtime.
+- Upgrading FS from ext2 to ext3 is an online process without downtime.

 EXT4 file system

-- Its fourth extended file system which was created to overcome limitations of EXT3 file system.
+- It’s the fourth extended file system that was created to overcome limitations of the EXT3 file system.

-- Introduced in 2008 by team of developers.
-Its most latest filesystem in ext family.
+- Introduced in 2008 by a team of developers.
+Its most the latest filesystem in ext family.

 - Supports Journaling